kumarsajith/kind-automation/README.md

 # Dependencies
 This is an automation based on ansible and must be installed on the server.
+[Git is also required for code checkout]

 Instructions to  install  ansible
 1.  sudo apt-add-repository ppa:ansible/ansible
 2.  sudo apt update
 3.  sudo apt install ansible

-git needs to be installed on the machine.
-To install git, use  the  commadn  "sudo apt install git"
+Use below command  to install  git
+1. sudo apt install git

 # Quick Start